blazeteam/events-manager-booking-payments-with-woocommerce/readme.txt

 3. Click the Settings link to set up any options.

 = Manual =
-1. Upload the folder /blaze-event-woocommerce-integration/ to the /wp-content/plugins/ directory.
+1. Upload the folder /events-manager-booking-payments-with-woocommerce/ to the /wp-content/plugins/ directory.
 2. Activate the plugin through the 'Plugins' menu in WordPress.
-3. Click the Settings link to set up any options.
+3. Click the Settings link to set up any options, or go to WooCommerce -> Settings -> Events (tab).

 == FAQ ==